jonnymind/SIRPAS/Source/Rulebook/Damage_and_injury/Localized_wounds.md

 ## Localized Wounds

-By default, wounds are generally directed in the generic direction of the body, but some abilities allow to aim a certain specific part of the body.
+By default, wounds are generally applied in the generality of the body, but some abilities allow to aim a certain specific part.

 ### Wounds to limbs or periferical devices